himaanix/AMPPS/README.md

 * If you only want to use a subset of the functionalities, use the parameters for the functions you would like to use.
 By specifying one or more of these functions, the rest will not execute unless also specified.
 * If you are collecting data, ensure that the data file is not open
 * You may also specify an alternate settings.json file with `--path_to_settings` followed by the path to the alternate file.
+* You may add a label to the dataset by using `--annotation`
+* You may ignore errors and proceed with the script by using `--ignore_errors`
+* You may build in an engine centric manner by using `--engine_centric` followed by the path to the build folder.
+The format of this path must match that of the "path_to_build" parameter in the settings file.
 * For more information on command line parameter options run `runner.py --help`

+<h3>Examples of uses</h3>

+* `runner.py`: updates, builds, collects data, and graphs
+* `runner.py --collect`: collects data
+* `runner.py --collect --graph`: collects and graphs data
+* `runner.py --collect --path_to_settings <path>`: collects data from the levels specified in <path>